DaisukeBekki/lightblue/README.md

 This operation will create the directory *lightblue* (henceforth we will refer to this directory as <lightblue>) under the directory in which you did the above.

 ### Configuration
 First you need to add the environment variable LIGHTBLUE and set its value as <lightblue>.
-Suppose that <lightblue> is `/home/lightblue/`, you are supposed to add the following line to .bashrc (or whatever configuration file for your shell).
+You may add the following line to .bashrc, .bash.profile, or whatever configuration file for your shell.
-`export LIGHTBLUE=/home/lightblue/`
+`export LIGHTBLUE=<lightblue>`

 Then move to <lightblue>, create a sandbox environment there, and check the dependencies as follows.
 ```